General Recommendations for React Secure Coding

 Direct DOM Access

-Avoid accessing DOM to insert the content into DOM nodes directly.
-It is highly recommended to apply proper sanitization when findDomNode() and createRef access rendered DOM elements directly to inject content via innerHTML and similar properties.
+Instead of directly accessing DOM nodes to insert content, it's strongly advised to use proper sanitization when findDomNode() and createRef are used to access rendered DOM elements for injecting content via innerHTML and similar properties."

 Example Incorrect Usage